Mark Cavendish robbery: Two men jailed for raid at cyclist's home

 The court was told the balaclava-wearing intruders broke into Mr Cavendish's home and threatened to stab the Olympian.

-Mr Cavendish's wife and children were in the property at the time.
+Mr Cavendish's wife Peta and children were in the property at the time.

 Henry, of Bell Green, Lewisham, and Sesay, of Holding Street, Rainham, stole items including two Richard Mille watches with a combined value of £700,000.